diegonc/chmsee/about.md

 Usage
 =====

 If your favorite browser is Firefox, you will find ChmSee looks like a simple one.
-Instead of displaying web pages from internet, ChmSee let you to view HTML pages from compiled CHM file.
-ChmSee benifits from the same xulrunner behind Firefox, so you can use the Firefox navigation commands and shortcuts in ChmSee.
+ChmSee benifits from the same xulrunner behind Firefox, and you can use the similar Firefox navigation commands and shortcuts:

 * File
   * Open file: <code>Ctrl+O</code>